Frequently Asked Questions

 - Informing and supporting policies that help consumers transition more quickly (e.g., pricing and tax policies to favor quitting and switching)

-- Supporting health technologies and/or new approaches to help and incentivize smokers to quit or switch faster to reduced-harm products (e.g., biomarkers to help insurers differentiate smokers from reduced-harm product users and adjust premiums accordingly)
+- Supporting health technologies and/or new approaches to help smokers quit or switch to reduced-harm products (e.g., biomarkers to help insurers differentiate smokers from reduced-harm product users and adjust premiums accordingly)

 How is the Foundation establishing its research agenda?